osekai/osekai-medals-issues/README.md

-# osekai-medals-issues
+# Oskeai Medals • Issues
-issues repository for osekai medals
+Report all issues, bugs, and requests for osekai medals here!